 About the Program

 ALL IN THE HALL is a program started by Campus Recycling to increase the recycling rate at OSU.
 A pilot program took place in spring term 2014 in Cordley, Gilbert, Gilfillan Auditorium and Weniger (results are shown below).
-The program has since been expanded to also include Austin, Covell, Wiegand, Withycombe, Cascade, Strand, Milam Auditorium, and the LInC.
+The program has since been expanded to include the following buildings:

 The goal of ALL IN THE HALL is to increase recycling by providing equal opportunity to recycle or landfill waste.
 To achieve this, recycling must always be paired with trash, and because placing a recycling bin in every classroom isn't feasible, trash cans are removed from classrooms and replaced with convenient, centralized waste receptacles that are then all in the hall.